microsoft/AirSim/docs/who_is_using.md

 # Who is Using AirSim?

-#### Would you like to see your own project here?
-Please add a [GitHub issue](https://github.com/microsoft/airsim/issues) with quick details and link to your website or paper.
+Would you like to see your own group or project here?
+Just add a [GitHub issue](https://github.com/microsoft/airsim/issues) with quick details and link to your website or paper or send us email at msrair at microsoft.com.

 *  [Astrobotic](https://www.astrobotic.com/technology) - [Kerry Snyder](http://www.ohscope.com/)
 * [Ghent University](https://www.ugent.be) - [Nils Tijtgat](https://timebutt.github.io/static/author/nils/)